 The early uncertainty, fears and lack of trust in myself to follow the rainbow, likely combined with a history of certain lifestyle habits, manifested in severe gut and digestion problems in 2014.
 For several months illness and discomfort increased, until – Vesuvius!
 The gory eruption details can be found here> Time for Gut Healing: Eton Mess Brings untold Distress.

-As my energy and capacity returned, so has health – as long as I remain aware of my needs and go with what’s best for my body.
-I’ve embraced yoga again, and am managing, at last, to make it as important as my other work, as important as growing food, as managing and furthering Stellar Violets, as fostering good relationships with loved ones.
+As energy and capacity returned, so has health – as long as I go with what’s best for my body.
+I’ve embraced yoga again, and am managing, at last, to make it as important as my other work, as important as growing food, as furthering Stellar Violets, as fostering good relationships with loved ones.

 “Relax your eyebrows”, Gwen said in class this morning.
 I laughed, and my eyebrows relaxed.

-For five years with my team we’ve unfurled this creative vision with little restraint and the photos don’t lie, we’ve had a damn good time doing it!
+For five years we’ve unfurled this creative vision with little restraint and had a damn good time doing it!
 With a wondrous team, and some incredible supporters and sponsors including my family and many close friends, we’ve worked away at creating a beautiful rural sanctuary to invite people to visit, share in, and learn from.
 I still wake up in the morning and think, wow, there are train carriages in the garden.
 They look… amazing.

 So… where do you fit in to this dream?

 Well, you’re invited.
 Step up and knock on the door.
 When you do, you’ll see we have been busily creating a magical world, awaiting discovery.
 If I have a hope, in doing this, it’s to inspire you to live your life, your way, as much as possible.
-Claim your life.
-Take it with both hands, take this world and create what beauty, health, and wonder you can.
-Lean in.
-If we don’t take action to build our dreams, noone will do it for us.We don’t have forever.
-So let’s get to it.
-If you’re not sure where to start, come and see us here at Stellar Violets.
-We have a few ideas.
+Take your life with both hands, and create what beauty, health, and wonder you can.